 Voir la Chine à Paris.
 Paris.
 Rue Mouffetard Lively Market Street in Paris.
 Marais Walking Tour.
 The Marais is one of Paris’ oldest and most visually stunning quarters.

 I’d like to suggest at least a dozen "MUST SEE" places with a brief description of some.
 I know we all have different tastes, but looking back through the historical days that shaped Paris, I like to pase and remember.
 Paris, in the early days was really a tiny collection of buildings on what we now call Ille de La Cité.
-The Ultimate Guide To Exploring Paris In Style.
-Paris may be the city of love and light, but it's also the city of design, where fashion, art and decor are worshiped so devoutly that they're almost a religion of their own.
+It was an ideal location since there was water all around.

 From palaces of fine art, like the Louvre and the Musee d'Orsay, to modern art galleries, like the Palais de Tokyo, and from the high-fashion temples of Chanel and Louis Vuitton to the funky home-grown boutiques in the Marais, there's something for every design-conscious visitor in Paris.
 Here, even the food and hotels are stylish.
+The Parisians, too, are famously fashionable and fastidious in their attention to detail.
+People in Paris seem to exude style with simple touches, like an Hermès scarf tied just right, a perfectly-tailored jacket or elegant red-soled Christian Louboutin pumps.
+Take a cue from the Parisians, and do like Coco Chanel: "Before you leave the house, look in the mirror and take one thing off. " We've found some of the most fashionable ways to explore this incredibly stylish city.
 Paris.
 Paris city guide.
 Musée Paris.

 Discover the hidden gems of Paris' food scene with the help of the experts.
 The article, taken from an edition of Lonely Planet Traveller magazine, shows you how.
 My Paris.
 Not For Tourists Paris.
 Lieux parisiens.
 Restos-Bars : Connaître sa Rive Gauche de sa Rive Droite.
 Recevez l'idée mode, food ou design du jour.
 PARIS!
 Sorties à Paris.
 LES MEILLEURS BARS À VIN DE PARIS.

 I spent my Saturday afternoon, avoiding the Parisian summer crowds and tiptoeing along the train tracks of the “Little Belt” railroad (La Petite Ceinture), a surviving relic of a bygone era, closed since 1934; open for pleasant summer strolls if you look hard enough for a way in … Built in 1862, the Petite Ceinture is a great way to see Paris from a different perspective as the railroad’s bridges peep over the boulevards every few hundred yards.